Criteria by type of participant

 5.4 Invest annually in one or more research & development or pre-commercial projects on aquatic ecosystem protection around industrial-port zones (e.g., to monitor, measure, and foster biodiversity, reduce the risk of introducing and spreading aquatic invasive species, pollution prevention).

-5.5 Implement measures to reduce maintenance dredging needs (e.g., over-dredging or deflecting structures to reduce sediment deposition).
+5.5 Implement measures to reduce maintenance dredging needs (e.g., over-dredging or deflecting structures to minimize sediment deposition).

-5.6 Within the last 10 years, complete a sediment clean-up project on a site under the control of the port.
+5.6 Within the last 10 years, complete a sediment clean-up project on a site under the control of the participant.

 5.7 Use environmental dredging techniques for maintenance and capital dredging.